RuolinZheng08/renpy-chess/README.md

 ## About

-This is a chess GUI built with [Ren'Py](http://renpy.org/), [python-chess](https://github.com/niklasf/python-chess), and [Stockfish](https://stockfishchess.org/) (for chess AI).
+This is a chess GUI built with the [Ren'Py](http://renpy.org/) Visual Novel Engine, [python-chess](https://github.com/niklasf/python-chess), and [Stockfish](https://stockfishchess.org/) (for chess AI).
 You can use it as a standalone playable or integrate it as a minigame into a Ren'Py visual novel project.
 Read the [guide for integration](https://github.com/RuolinZheng08/renpy-chess-engine) below.

 #### Gameplay Example: Fool's Mate
 <img src="https://github.com/RuolinZheng08/renpy-chess/blob/master/foolsmate.gif" alt="Gameplay Example" width=600>